 - 4.5 stars on iOS

 About Elephant Insurance

-Elephant Insurance was founded in 2009 and is a subsidiary of Admiral Group plc, a major insurer in the United Kingdom.
-It currently serves eight U.S. states, including Texas, Virginia, Maryland, Indiana, Tennessee, Illinois, Ohio and Georgia.
-Elephant sells insurance policies directly to consumers, so you won't have the personal touch of an independent agent.
+Elephant Insurance was founded in 2009 and is a subsidiary of The Admiral Group, a major insurer in the United Kingdom.
+Elephant sells insurance policies directly to consumers, so you won't have the personal touch of an agent.